 Our Voices: Native Stories of Alaska and the Yukon: Oral histories of the Northern Canadian and Alaskan Indians and Inuits.

-Authentic Alaska: Voices of Its Native Writers (American Indian Lives): Essays on Alaska history and traditional life by Native authors.
+Authentic Alaska: Native Writers (American Indian Lives): Essays on Alaska history and traditional life by Native authors.

 Two Old Women: An Alaska Legend of Betrayal, Courage and Survival: Fascinating novel by an Alaskan Athabaskan author.